rangle/angular-training-slides/slides/src/content/introduction.md

 - Interpolation attempts to evaluate the expression between the curly braces and turn that into a string
 - Symbols (such as title) are evaluated within an expression context
   - in this case, the component's class members
-- Once we have created our simple component we can start our website
-  - using `ng serve`

 ---